 Prior to the offering, there has been no public market for the common units.
-We are applying to have the common shares quoted on the Nasdaq National Market.
+We are applying to list the common units for trading on the NYSE.
 We do not know the extent to which investor interest will lead to the development of a trading market or how liquid that market might be.
 The initial public offering price for the common units will be determined through negotiations between our general partner and the representatives of the underwriters.
 Investors may not be able to resell their common units at or above the initial public offering price.
 See "Underwriting".